Ankpa: Precipitation

-A day is considered to be wet if there has been at least 0.04 inches of liquid or liquid-equivalent precipitation.
+A day is considered to be wet if there has been at least 1 mm of liquid or liquid-equivalent precipitation.
 Throughout the year, there are huge variations in the likelihood of rainy days in Ankpa.

 From April 11 to October 29 (the length of the wetter season), there is a greater than 41% chance that any particular day will be rainy.
-In Ankpa, September has an average of 23.9 days with at least 0.04 inches of precipitation, making it the month with the most rainy days.
+In Ankpa, September has an average of 23.9 days with at least 1 mm of precipitation, making it the month with the most rainy days.

 From October 29 to April 11, or 5.4 months, is the dry season.
-December has an average of 0.6 days with at least 0.04 inches of precipitation, making it the month with the fewest wet days in Ankpa.
+December has an average of 0.6 days with at least 1 mm of precipitation, making it the month with the fewest wet days in Ankpa.

 In Ankpa, September has an average of 23.9 days of rain, which is the most of any month.
 This classification shows that rain alone is the most frequent type of precipitation throughout the year, with a high likelihood of 81% on September 12.